lalapolalaanewb/netflix-clone/README.md

 ### Prerequisites

-Software you need to install:-
+A. Software you need to install:-

 - Visual Studio Code at [Visual Studio Code](https://code.visualstudio.com/)
 - or you can choose any Code Editor to your liking

+B. Site you need to register:-

+1. Firebase

+- create new project

+2. TMDB

+- go to 'Settings'
+- manuever to 'API' tab
+- create new API

 ### Installing